CallumBoase/plasmic-codegen-into-html-with-vite/README.md

    * Open `test.html` in the browser (direct from filesystem or using VS Code live server).
 If your component loads into that html page, it works!

 ### Configuring Netlify deployment
-1. Make sure this project is deploying to a github repo
+1. Make sure this project is connected and being pushed to a github.com repo
 2. Create a new Netlify site and connect it to your gitub repo.
-Because of the configuration in `netlify.toml` it should automatically deploy the `dist` folder to Netlify every time you push to the main branch of github
+Because of the configuration in `./netlify.toml` Netlify should automatically deploy the `dist` folder to Netlify every time you push update sto the main branch of your github repo

 ### Deployment
 1. Ensure the Netlify setup above is completed